defeo/class-cost/mission-and-policies.md

 This exchange is far from one-way traffic: hard problems motivated by and crystallised in cryptography have long acted as a stimulant for research in number theory.
-Beyond the potential gains for each side, the bridge formed by isogeny-based cryptography is a worthy research target in itself.
+Beyond the potential gains for each side, the interdisciplinary bridge formed by isogeny-based cryptography is a worthy research target in itself.

-This combination targeting isogeny-based cryptography is particularly timely, given the current global interest in post-quantum cryptography, which responds to the need for private and authenticated communication in an age of quantum supremacy.
+This combination targeted specifically at isogeny-based cryptography is particularly timely given the current global interest in post-quantum cryptography, which responds to the need for private and authenticated communication in an age of quantum supremacy.
-Isogeny-based cryptography is the youngest branch of post-quantum cryptography, with the highest level of mathematical technicity: the collaboration and intersection of expertise fostered by the Action is critical to driving this research area forwards.
+Isogeny-based cryptography is the youngest branch of post-quantum cryptography, with the highest level of mathematical technicality: the collaboration and intersection of expertise fostered by the Action is critical to driving this research area forward.

-MAGIC will strengthen European research capacities by creating, organising, and stimulating a vibrant and dynamic scientific network to promote an effective exchange of knowledge between researchers in Mathematics and Computer Science across Europe (and beyond), and to effectively disseminate the fruits of this exchange through scientific publications, online databases, scientific vulgarisation, and Training Schools for students and early-career researchers.
+MAGIC will strengthen European research capacities by creating, organising, and stimulating a vibrant and dynamic scientific network to promote an effective exchange of knowledge between researchers in Mathematics and Computer Science across Europe (and beyond), and to effectively disseminate the fruits of this exchange through scientific publications, online databases, scientific popularisation, and Training Schools for students and early-career researchers.

-The collaboration and interaction of the Action is real, and is modelled on the success story of Elliptic Curve Cryptography, which has acted as a dynamic meeting-place for Number Theorists and Cryptographers since its invention in 1985.
+The collaboration and interaction proposed by this Action is modelled on the success story of Elliptic Curve Cryptography, which has acted as a dynamic meeting-place for Number Theorists and Cryptographers since its invention in 1985.
 Now, as Elliptic Curve Cryptography reaches full